Counting filter restricted paths in $\mathbb{Z}^2$ lattice

 \section{Introduction}

 Counting lattice paths is one of the central problems in combinatorics \cite{Kratt}.
-It provides a powerful tool for the problems arising in representation theory of Lie algebras such as counting lattice paths in Weyl chambers\cite{GM},\cite{G},\cite{TZ}.
+It provides a powerful tool for the problems arising in representation theory of Lie algebras such as counting lattice paths in Weyl chambers (\cite{GM}, \cite{G}, \cite{TZ}).
 In this paper we count paths on Bratteli diagram\cite{B} with restrictions of two types which we call filters.
-This problem is motivated by the structures arising in theory of quantum group $U_q(\mathfrak{sl}_2)$\cite{RT},\cite{And92} \cite{LPRS}.
+This problem is motivated by the structures arising in representation theory of quantum groups at roots of unity (\cite{RT}, \cite{And}).
+Lattice path model explored in the present paper serves as a prototype for models, where weighted numbers of paths reproduce recurrence relations for multiplicities in tensor product decomposition of representations for different versions of quantized universal enveloping algebras of Lie algebra $\mathfrak{sl}_2$ at roots of unity, mainly, $U_q({\mathfrak{sl}_2})$ with divided powers and small quantum group $u_q({\mathfrak{sl}_2})$.
 The full treatment of representation theoretic part and asymptotic analysis will be carried out in \cite{LPRS}.

 An example of a path on Bratteli diagram is shown on Figure \ref{B}.
 It is well known that if there is no constraint for paths to go to negative $M$ then the number of lattice paths arriving to point $(M,N)$ from $(0,0)$ is